-The purpose of this policy is to ensure that the Royal Agricultural University's staff and students comply with the provisions of the Data Protection Act 1998 when processing personal data.
-Any infringement of the Act will be treated seriously by the University and may be considered under disciplinary procedures.
+The purpose of this policy is to ensure that the Royal Agricultural University's staff and students comply with the provisions of the Data Protection Act 1998 and the General Data Protection Regulation when processing personal data.
+Any infringement of the Act or the Regulation will be treated seriously by the University and may be considered under disciplinary procedures.